 On the day of the test, eat light.
 Too full and you might get drowsy.
 Your digestive system will be competing with your brain for oxygen-rich blood.
 Another tip is to take a walk to get that blood moving rapidly through your body.

-To further boost your confidence, try recalling questions to which you know you already know the answers to.
+To further boost your confidence, try recalling questions to which you know you already know the answers.
 It may help to create a mental list of short questions that you can reflect upon prior to entering the exam hall.

 Recall happy moments